Hans Lengsfelder

 Hans Lengsfelder (October 19, 1903 in Vienna, Austria – February 6, 1979 in Hallandale Beach, Florida) was a composer and playwright who also wrote under the pen name(s): H.J.
 Lengsfelder, Harry Lenk and John Peters.
-He emigrated to the U.S. in 1939.
-He had mixed success with his Broadway musical comedies, but had considerable success with his songs.
+He emigrated to the U.S. in 1932.
+He had mixed success with his Broadway musical comedies.

 Friends with Paramount Pictures A.J and Barney Balaban, Hans Lengsfelder was introduced by the Balabans to Joan Cohen Lengsfelder, whom he married November 10, 1942.
-The couple had two sons: Documentary filmmaker, TV writer/director and suspense/thriller novelist Peter (PG) Lengsfelder author of BEAUTIFUL TO THE BONE, A BOUNTY OF BONE, and OUR SONG, MEMENTO MORI, and experimental filmmaker John Lengsfelder, whose interactive film, "BLIND DATE," met with critical acclaim.
+The couple had two sons: Documentary filmmaker, TV writer/director and author Peter (PG) Lengsfelder and experimental filmmaker John Lengsfelder.